kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 {{< /tab >}}

 {{< tab "Curl" >}}
-Alternatively, the Kosli CLI binary can be downloaded from [GitHub](https://github.com/kosli-dev/cli/releases) Make sure to choose the correct tar file for your system.
+You can download the Kosli CLI from [GitHub](https://github.com/kosli-dev/cli/releases).
+Make sure to choose the correct tar file for your system.

 For example, on Mac with AMD: